 The Fund recognizes financial instruments at fair value upon initial recognition, inclusive of transaction costs in the case of financial instruments not measured at fair value.
 Purchases and sales of financial assets are recognized as at their trade date.
-The Funds classify their investment in equities and fixed income securities as financial assets or financial liabilities at fair value through profit or loss (FVTPL).
+The Fund classifies its investment in equities and fixed income securities as financial assets or financial liabilities at FVTPL.
 The investment in EnTrustPermal Special Opportunities Fund IV Ltd. (EPSO4) or other investment funds (collectively referred to as Underlying Funds) held by the Fund do not meet the SPPI test and therefore have been classified as financial assets at FVTPL.